guypaxman/vbr_bayesian_inversion/tests/readme.md

-The testing here is a crude answer-testing framework.
+The testing here is a "simple" answer-testing framework.
 The principle is that you first run a test and some result (the answer) is saved.
-When you change code, you run the same test and compare the output to the existing answer.
+When you edit any code, you run the same test and compare the output to the existing answer.
 If you do not get any errors then your changes have not broken anything!

 ## storing answers

-So the run tests, you first have to store all the answers.
+Before running tests, you first have to store all the answers based on code you trust.
 To do that, first check out the `main` branch of the repository.
 Then in matlab or octave from the top-level of this repo, run:

 ```
 addpath('./tests')
-store_all_tests()
+store_all()ave
 ```

-This should run all the tests and store answers in `tests/testdata/`.
+This should run all the tests and store answers as `.mat` files in `tests/testdata/`.

 ## running tests